ACM40960/project-Jia_Zhu/README.md

 ## Model

-In the model.py file, a total of four models have been constructed – two distinct CNN models and two fine-tuning models that utilize different pre-trained deep learning models as feature extractor.
+In the model.py file, a total of four models have been constructed: two distinct CNN models and two fine-tuning models that utilize different pre-trained deep learning models as feature extractor.

 ### CNN models